Warehouse and Logistics CGI Studio

 A high-performing logistics image does not begin as a picturesque rendering.
 The process starts by checking the raw architectural and civil engineering data before any finish, lighting, or atmosphere is added.
 StratumCGI ingests the structural GA drawings, site levels, and turning circles directly from the consultant team, then blocks out the massing to ensure the approved geometry is correct.

 Only once StratumCGI has checked the volume, roof pitch, dock datum, and yard topography against the planning pack does the visual refinement begin.
-At that stage, the coordinated model receives its specified cladding, lighting setup, and site context.
+At that stage, the approved model receives its specified cladding, lighting setup, and site context.
 Cladding specifications are matched to exact RAL codes, light mapping is calculated to show the building scale clearly, and context photography is integrated into the verified view set.

 Logistics CGI Hero Image Process Breakdown